-Annotation string Description behavior can be used for modeling functional behavior measure measurements can be done related to this pin, e.g. timing or power characterization both (default) can be used for function as well as for characterization measurements none no model, only pin exists annotates action of the signal, which can take the following values:
+Annotation string Description behavior Pin is used for modeling functional behavior.
+Events on the pin are monitored for vector expressions in BEHAVIOR state- ment measure Measurements related to the pin can be described, e.g. timing or power characterization.
+Events on the pin are monitored for vector expressions in VECTOR statements both (default) Pin is used for functional behavior as well as for characteriza- tion measurements none no model, only pin exists